haru-256/gcp-billing-reporter/README.md

 └── terraform/
 ```

-- `src`: Source of Billing Reporter, which is written by Python.
+- `app`: Source of Billing Reporter, which is written by Python.
 - `terraform`: Manage infrastructure,  google cloud, github, terraform cloud.
 Those are managed by IaC, terraform.
 - `.github/workflows`: Github Action.
 Now, there are Lint-CI and Billing Reporter Deployment which is deployed to Google Cloud.